 The children don’t do well with two homes: Some children need one stable home environment and nothing more.
 Switching back and forth to different homes could represent an emotional stress for certain kids, and if you have a child like this, you might want to consider a different kind of custody arrangement.

-Even if the 50-50 child custody schedule isn’t the right match for your family, you may find that other workable solutions are available that better fit your needs.
+Even if the 50-50 child custody schedule isn’t the right match for your family, a specialized child custody attorney in Denver may help you find that other workable solutions are available that better fit your needs.
 Make sure to investigate all of your child custody and parenting plan options thoroughly before making a decision.